Pentagon Perimeter Calculator (regular)

 Where pentagon perimeters show up in measurements:

-• Pentagonal gazebos and bandstands.
-A 6-ft-side pentagonal gazebo has 30 ft of perimeter — used for sizing decking, rail trim, and base framing.
+- Pentagonal gazebos and bandstands.
+A 6-ft-side pentagonal gazebo has 30 ft of perimeter, which sizes the decking trim, the rail and the base framing all at once.

 Other measurements from the side s (for a regular pentagon):